About Rob Power, EdD

 From September 2003 until September 2005, Rob worked as a Technology / Learning Resources teacher at John Burke High School in Grand Bank, Newfoundland.
 From September 2005 until September 2013, Rob worked as an Information Technology Instructor and the International Computer Driving License (ICDL) Training & Testing Centre Coordinator with the College of the North Atlantic - Qatar.
 Rob worked as an Instructional Developer with the Advanced Learning Technologies Center, part of the Center for Teaching Excellence at CNA-Q, from October 2013 until October 2015.

 Rob is currently an Instructional Development Consultant with the British Columbia Institute of Technology (BCIT).
-He is also an Adjunct Professor of Educational Technology, teaching with Athabasca University (AU), Cape Breton University (CBU), Mount Royal University (MRU), the University of Manitoba (UMan) and the University of Ontario Institute of Technology (UOIT), and has worked as a Course Consultant and Content Developer with Athabasca University, Thompson Rivers University, and the University of Manitoba (UMan).
+He is also an Adjunct Professor of Educational Technology, teaching with Athabasca University (AU), Cape Breton University (CBU), Mount Royal University (MRU), the University of Manitoba (UMan) and the University of Ontario Institute of Technology (UOIT), and he has worked as a Course Consultant and Content Developer with Athabasca University, Thompson Rivers University, and the University of Manitoba (UMan).
 Rob is currently President of the Executive of the International Association for Mobile Learning (IAmLearn), and has also served as a Member-at-Large.
 He has worked as the Project Manager and Conference Chair for the 12th World Conference on Mobile and Contextual Learning (mLearn 2013).
 Rob has also served as a judge for the GSMA Global Mobile Awards (Best Educational Innovation category) since 2016.
 His research interests include teacher preparation for, and pedagogical approaches to instructional design for mobile and ubiquitous learning.
 He is particularly interested in pursuing further studies and research into: